apache/eventmesh/docs/en/features/eventmesh-stream-api.md

 ## Design Details

-We are introduce EventMesh Cloud Stream component allow us to use programming model and binder abstractions from Spring Cloud Stream natively within Apache Camel.
+We are introduce EventMesh Stream component allow us to use programming model and binder abstractions from Spring Cloud Stream natively within Apache Camel.

 [Spring-Cloud-Stream](https://spring.io/projects/spring-cloud-stream) Spring Cloud Stream is a framework for building